mannax2012/swg-discord-bot/README.md

         "NotificationMentionRole": "staff",
 	    "NotificationMentionUserID": "If role is left blank, you can put a Discord user ID here to notify a single user", "AutoRestartTimer": 60,
         "//AutoRestartTimerComment":  "Auto restart timer in minutes.
 If omitted, there will be no auto-restart.
-You will need forever or pm2 to use this feature."
+You will need forever or pm2 to use this feature.", "verboseDiscordLogging": false
-    },
-    "verboseLogging": false
+    }
 }

 ```